 Verify that you received all equipment listed below:

-- Table with lithium-ion battery - Quick Reference Guide.
+- · Table with lithium-ion battery - · Quick Reference Guide.

 Inspect the equipment for damage.
 If you are missing any equipment or if you find any damaged equipment, contact the Zebra Support Center immediately.
-See Service Information on page 10 for contact information.
+See page xiii for contact information.